 - Specific lead journeys and where they may have dropped off

 4. Gather feedback from the bottom of the funnel

 The Customer Success team is truly in the weeds delivering the product that was marketed and sold.
-We can rely on them to feed the sales and marketing teams with quality customer feedback, use cases, and insight to tighten marketing messaging and sales demos.
+Rely on them to feed the sales and marketing teams with quality customer feedback, use cases, and insight to tighten marketing messaging and sales demos.